-Internal audit perform a range of reviews based on an agreed audit plan and in compliance with Public Sector Internal Audit Standards (PSIAS).
-The audit plan has regard to risks and recognises that key financial systems and other areas of wider business risk need to be reviewed on a cyclical basis to provide assurance with regard to internal controls and systems for governance.
-The plan is agreed by the Chief Finance Officers of both corporations sole, and is presented to the Joint Audit Committee for comment.
+Internal audit performs a range of reviews based on an agreed audit plan and in compliance with Public Sector Internal Audit Standards (PSIAS).
+The audit plan has regard to the Risk Register and recognises that key financial systems and other areas of wider business risk, need to be reviewed on a cyclical basis, to provide assurance with regard to internal controls and systems for governance.
+The plan is agreed by the Chief Finance Officers of both corporations sole and is presented to the JAC for comment.